 - For aperiodic CSI-RS resources in a resource set configured with higher layer parameter repetition set to ON, N=1.
 UE is not required to meet the accuracy requirements in clause 10.1.19.2 and 10.1.20.2 if number of resources in the resource set is smaller than maxNumberRxBeam.
 The requirements apply provided qcl-info is configured with QCL-TypeD for all resources in the resource set.

-When UE supports [concurrent measurement gap] and concurrent gaps are configured,
+When UE supports [concurrent measurement gap] or musim-GapPreference-r17 or both concurrent measurement gap and musim-GapPreference-r17, and concurrent gaps or periodic MUSIM gaps or both concurrent gaps and periodic MUSIM gaps are configured,

+- a CSI-RS or an SMTC occasion is not considered to be overlapped by a gap occasion if the gap occasion is dropped according to 9.1.8 and 9.1.10,

 - P value for a CSI-RS resource to be measured is defined as

 - Ntotal / Noutside_MG in FR1